-Urinary Tract Infections in the Elderly
+Why Are Urinary Tract Infections Common in Older Adults?

 - Use of a urinary catheter

-- Bowel incontinence
+- Urinary incontinence

 - Enlarged prostate

-- Immobility (for example, those who must lie in bed for extended periods of time)
+- Immobility (For example, those who must lie in bed for extended periods of time.)

 - Surgery of any area around the bladder